TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

 ```

 The **Akaike Information Criterion** or **AIC** extends the parametric model selection approach to
   non-nested models evaluated solely using the training-set.
-One can in principle use the AIC to
+One can, in principle, use the AIC to
   compare arbitrary models within the same parametric family (e.g. linear models with the usually
   assumed normal errors to other linear models with assumed normal errors).
 This method is also
   parametric, with normal distributions assumed at many points in the derivation of the criterion,